Frequently Asked Questions

 The tuition depends on how many credit hours you take.
 Depending on which classes you take, there may be additional costs in the form of lab fees that you may be required to pay.
 Check with the Business Office to see exactly how much you owe for the current term.
 Financial Aid is available for those who qualify.
-The first step is to fill out the Free Application for Federal Student Aid (FAFSA) as soon as possible after January 1.
+The first step is to fill out the Free Application for Federal Student Aid (FAFSA).
 FAFSA is an online form that you complete based on tax information.
 You’ll need to put in Washington State’s school code, 010453, which allows your information to be sent to Washington State.
 Once the Financial Aid Office has your information, they’ll be able to determine what type of aid for which you may be eligible.
 If you have any questions regarding financial aid, please contact the Financial Aid Office at 740-568-1908.

 What if I have taken my ACT/SAT test?

-WSCC offers an ACT crosswalk which compares scores with the Compass Placement test.
+WSCC offers an ACT crosswalk which compares scores with the ACCUPLACER Placement test.
 Test scores must be no more than 2-years old at the time of registration at WSCC.

 Why do I need to take a placement test?

-The COMPASS is an online placement assessment that tests your English, math, and reading skills.
+The ACCUPLACER is an online placement assessment that tests your English, math, and reading skills.
 It will assist the academic advisor in helping you create a class schedule that meets your educational needs.

-Where do I go to take the COMPASS placement test?
+Where do I go to take the ACCUPLACER placement test?

-The COMPASS placement test is done in the Student Services lab.
+The ACCUPLACER placement test is done in the Student Services lab.
 Please call 740-568-1930 or stop by the Student Services desk to schedule an appointment.

 I’ve attended another college or university.
 Will any of my credits transfer to Washington State?